deutrino/lepp-old/README.rst

 - SSL support out of the box.
 - `Adminer`_ administration frontend for PostgreSQL (listening on port 12322 - uses SSL).
-- PostgreSQL is configured to listen on its default port (5432/tcp) on all interfaces by default, and accept connections from all hosts.
-In a production environment, it is recommended to limit incoming connections to specific hosts by configuring *Host* and *User* access in */etc/postgresql/9.1/main/pg\_hba.conf*.
+- PostgreSQL 9.6 is configured to listen on its default port (5432/tcp) on local interfaces by default, and accept local connections.
+In a production environment, it is recommended to limit incoming connections by configuring *Host* and *User* access in */etc/postgresql/9.6/main/pg\_hba.conf*.
 - PostgreSQL password encryption enabled by default (security).
 - The *postgres* user is trusted when connecting over local unix sockets (convenience).